sigurdroemer/hybrid_exponential_scheme/README.md

 With an efficient exponential approximation, i.e. low m, the scheme is the efficient as it only requires O(n*m) whereas a scheme computing the full convolution in general would require O(n^2) operations.

-See the folder '.../get_started' for scripts to help you get started.

 # Example
 As an example we simulate the rough Bergomi model defined by